 2020 will no doubt go down as the year people finally figured out how to do a proper online call.

 Little bits of human interaction helps to break up your focus into manageable chunks.
 This is great for your mental health.
 Remember that when working from home.
+Don’t starve yourself of human interaction and further expand on mental health, seeking help and online prescriptions.

 So, let’s summarize.
 You need a dedicated workstation, plus you need to break your time into 25-minute periods with short breaks.
 You need personalized rituals and occasional - but not too much - human interaction when working.